How Much Does Travel Insurance Cost in 2025?

 Optional Coverage That Will Directly Increase Your Policy’s Premium

-Certain travel insurance benefits are considered add-ons or “optional upgrades,” and will result in a direct increase in the cost for travel insurance policies.
+Certain travel insurance benefits are considered add-ons or “optional upgrades” and will directly increase the cost of policies.
 Those benefits include Cancel For Any Reason, Pre-Existing Condition, Accidental Death and Dismemberment, and Rental Car Damage.

 Cancel For Any Reason

-Cancel For Any Reason partially refunds your trip payments if you cancel for a reason that is not specifically covered by your policy.
-This benefit is only available for up to 30 days after your initial trip booking, and will generally increase your policy’s premium by about 40-50%.
-In 2024, the average CFAR policy costs travelers $632.
+Cancel For Any Reason (CFAR) partially refunds your trip payments if you cancel for a reason not explicitly covered by your policy.
+This benefit is only available for up to 30 days after your initial trip booking and will generally increase your policy’s premium by about 40-50%.
+In 2025, the average CFAR policy costs travelers $632.

 Accidental Death and Dismemberment

-Accidental Death and Dismemberment is the only travel insurance benefit that will provide a lump sum payment to travelers.
-There are three types of Accidental Death and Dismemberment protection, which include 24 Hour AD&D, Flight Only AD&D, and Common Carrier AD&D. This coverage will pay a predetermined amount in the event of loss of life or a limb during your trip.
+Accidental Death and Dismemberment (AD&D) is the only travel insurance benefit that provides a lump sum payment to travelers.
+There are three types of AD&D protection: 24 Hour AD&D, Flight Only AD&D, and Common Carrier AD&D. This coverage will pay a predetermined amount in the event of loss of life or a limb during your trip.

 Rental Car Damage